 I recommend parboiling for three reasons. #1 It makes for even cooking throughout the grilled potato. #2 It cuts the grilling time way down. #3 The seasoning of the salted water permeates the inside of the potato and adds a full salted flavor throughout.

 Once the potatoes have been parboiled, combine them with thick slices of sweet onion, and thin slices of garlic.
 With the rosemary, you can either use whole sprigs or mix the chopped herb in.
 And honestly, you can add any herb that you favor or have on hand.
 Thyme adds a lovely flavor as well.
 Drizzle with the olive oil and toss all of this with a generous sprinkling of salt and pepper until everything is well coated.

 You will want to use two large pieces of heavy-duty foil for grilling.
 It’s much more durable than regular foil.
 Place the potatoes along with all the other ingredients on top of one piece of foil, top it with the other pice and tightly seal around all the edges.

-How hot should the grill be for these grilled potatoes?
+How hot should the grill be for these potatoes and Onions on the Grill?

 When the potatoes are tender remove them from the grill and let them sit for a few minutes.
 Be careful when you open the foil packet, the steam can be really hot.
 I can’t tell you how many times I was impatient and popped open the packet early only for a rush of steam to burn my hand.
 You think I’d have learned by now.